Destination

 What is Included ?

-• One highly experienced, helpful and friendly guide, porters (1 porter for 2 people) and their food, accommodation, salary, equipment, and accidental insurance for all staff.
+- One highly experienced, helpful, and friendly guide, and his food, accommodation, salary, equipment, and accidental insurance for all staff.

-• Round trip flight Kathmandu – Lukla, and Lukla – Kathmandu including departure taxes.
+- Round trip flight Kathmandu / Manthali – Lukla, and Lukla – Kathmandu including departure taxes.

 What is excluded?

-• Cold drinks Inc. Hot water, Mineral water, Fanta, Cola etc.
+- Cold Drinks, Beverages Inc. Hot water, Mineral water, Fanta, Cola, Beer, Scotch, etc.

 Trek Information